 What are the quarantine protocols regarding domestic and international travel?

 Please refer to the California Department of Public Health (CDPH) recommendations for travel.

 The SCCPHD determines which vaccines are required.
 At this time, COVID-19 vaccination is strongly recommended, but not required by public health officials.
-All unvaccinated workers (staff and volunteers) must participate in weekly testing.

 How are you encouraging staff to get vaccinated?